tomjoht/tomjoht.github.io/_restapicourse/docapis_more_about_authorization.md

 ---
-title: Documenting authorization
+title: Documenting authentication and authorization
 permalink: /docapis_more_about_authorization/
 keywords:
 course: "Documenting REST APIs"
-weight:
+weight: 3.5
 type: notes_docapis
 ---
 {% include notes.html %}

-## How to document authorization
+## Authentication and authorization overview

 Before users can make requests with your API, they'll usually need to register for some kind of application key, or learn other ways to authenticate the requests.

 APIs vary in the way they authenticate users.
 In the sample weather API, the authentication consists of a custom header with the Mashape API key.
 But this API is a read-only (GET requests) API that delivers non-sensitive information (weather).

 In other APIs, security might be much more important and strict due to sensitive data, the need for companies to monitor or block requests, to prove identity, to ensure the requests aren't tampered with by malicious third parties, and more.

 In this section, you'll learn more about authentication and what you should focus on in documentation.

-## Why authorization and authentication?
+## Defining authorization and authentication?

 First, a brief definition of terms: